yashmrsawant/FileSystemSimulator/README.md

 Now we can run fssserver which is the server file ./fssserver sdb

-Alternatively on another terminal(locally) we can run ./fssclient
+Simutaneously on another terminal(locally) we can run ./fssclient

 Sample Output